bengtssonpalme/MPBIO-BBT045-2025/installing_software_on_the_server.md

 ## Using the conda package manager

-`conda` is a cross-platform package manager that can install both full programs, and Python and R libraries for you, without the need for administrative privileges.
+`conda` is a cross-platform package manager that can install both full programs, as well as Python and R libraries for you, without the need for administrative privileges.
 (If you've used Linux before, it's similar to `apt`.)